 Why did this happen to me and why did this happen now

 I felt I did something wrong, like this was punishment somehow

-I want to know when the pain will. stop and when my hear will heal
+I want to know when the pain will stop and when my heart will heal

 I need someone to wake me up because this doesn’t feel real